pierg/crome-old/web/frontend/README.md

 - CreateEnvironment
     - Description : Page built with Gridworld allowing to build or modify an environment
     - Requires :
-        - JSON of coordinates with existing locations (to be determined)
+        - JSON of the grid, the actions and sensors
     - Produces :
-        - JSON of coordinates with created locations (to be determined)
+        - JSON of the new environment, or the updated one

 ### Crome Components

 Location : src/components/Crome

 -Console
-    - Description : Temporary page, soon will be able to display raw data of every exchange between frontend and backend, visible from everywhere
+    - Description : Component visible from everywhere able to display data
 - CustomHeader
     - Description : Displays the 4 parts of the CustomPlayer
     - Requires :
         - List of titles, icons and colors (see customheadercards in Custom Data)
 - CustomSidebar
-    - Description : Sidebar with every custom page
+    - Description : Sidebar with links to every custom page
     - Requires :
         - List of titles, colors, links and more (see customheadercards in Custom Data)
         - Current page to know what title to highlight